matthewscharles/instrument-maker/README.md

 - Look for im-current-objects.pd in the learning-examples folder

 - Right-click on the objects found here to open help files.
-Make sure you press `ctrl`-E to enter edit mode before clicking on any boxes!
+Make sure you press `ctrl-E` to enter edit mode before clicking on any boxes!

 ![a list of current objects](readme-images/current-objects-pd.png)

-Keep up to date by typing `git pull` within the folder in terminal.